MRechtien-zz/mixgo/README.md

 ## MixGo PoC

-This is a simple (wip) project to handle MIDI CC messages to control (digital) audio mixing consoles.
+This project handles MIDI CC messages from a given MIDI interface to control (digital) audio mixing consoles.

 Main goal is to control the mute groups and tap delay from a Raspberry PI via MIDI foot controller.

 Current implementation supports `Allen & Heath QU 24` and `Behringer X Air 18`.
-While `Allen & Heath` supportes NRPN MIDI messages the `Behringer` requires OSC messages for which [go-osc](https://github.com/hypebeast/go-osc) is used.
+While `Allen & Heath` uses *NRPN* MIDI messages the `Behringer` requires *OSC* messages for which [go-osc](https://github.com/hypebeast/go-osc) is used.

 ### Raspberry Pi setup

+The hardware layout of my setup looks like:

+_*MIDI FootController => USB-Midi Interface => Raspberry PI => <WIFI> => Digital Mixing Console*_

 #### Install PortMidi

 ```bash
 sudo apt install libportmidi-dev libportmidi0
 ```
+The RPI and portmidi should work with most class compliant USB-MIDI interfaces.

 #### Install (recent) GO runtime